Skip to Main Content

 • A copy of the Walden IRB approval letter for your dissertation/doctoral study (to be uploaded as an attachment to the online application form).

-• A copy of your resume or curriculum vitae (to be uploaded as an attachment to the online application form).
+• A copy of your resume or curriculum vitae (to be uploaded as an attachment to the online application).

-Once the online form has been submitted you will receive an automatic reply confirming receipt of your grant application, which will include the tracking number for your application (SDOHDE-2022-S-XX).
+Once the grant proposal template has been submitted you will receive an automatic reply confirming receipt of your grant proposal.

 More Information

-Although applications for the SDOH in DE Research Grant are NOT accepted by email you are welcome to contact grants@mail.waldenu.edu with questions about your grant application, and the SDOH in DE Research Grant program in general.
+Although applications for the SDOH in DE Research Grant are NOT accepted by email you are welcome to contact grants@mail.waldenu.edu with questions about your grant application, and the program in general.
 If inquiring about a specific grant application that has already been submitted online, please reference your grant application tracking number in your email.

 Social Media